sancakerkan/ATM-Machine-UnitTesting/README.md

 - Special thanks to the respective owners for providing the original ATM Machine code.
 - Thanks to the contributors and the community for their support and feedback.

-### MIT License for Original ATM Machine Project

-The original ATM Machine project is licensed under the MIT License: